benpantrey/Hackathon23/readme.md

 Some other metrics I think would be useful:
-Top landing pages
+- Top landing pages
-Top sources for new users
+- Top sources for new users
-How many clicks 'Yes' and 'No' get for the 'Was this page helpful?' question at the bottom of each page.
+- How many 'Yes' or 'No' responses each page gets for 'Was this page helpful?'
-Most common search queries.
+- Most common search queries

  ![](feedback.png)

+ We looked at an existing Slack app, [Google Analytics Insights](https://sysdigcloud.slack.com/apps/AA42VQN5U-google-analytics-insights).
+This app has free features, as well as a paid plan.
+The free version is limited, and the paid plan is prohibitively expensive, at $2148 per annum.

+ We chose to create our own app, that would include the paid features offered in Google Analytics Insights.